 Tangorra, Francesco Maria and Pazzona, Antonio Luigi and Murgia, Lelia and Moroni, Paolo and Leonardi, Stefano and Caria, Maria and Bronzo, Valerio (2010) Robotic milking of buffaloes: a preliminary survey on milking capacity of automatic milking systems.
 In: First North American Conference on Precision Dairy Management: session 3, 2-5 March 2010, Toronto, Canada.
-[S.l], Precision Dairy Management. in press.
+[S.l], Precision Dairy Management. p.
 Conference or Workshop Item.

 Full text not available from this repository.